The Exercise Ball Chair - A Great Idea For Your Back Or Just Another Gimmick?

 So great news both in and out of the chair.

-It's Easier to Sit Up Straight
+It's Encourages You To Sit Up Straight

-Actually maybe that title is a bit misleading because the first time you try and sit on an exercise ball chair it will probably feel strange and awkward.
+Actually maybe that title is a bit misleading, because the first time you try and sit on an exercise ball chair it will probably feel strange and awkward.

 This is because you are constantly having to balance yourself as you sit.